GermainGirndt/visual-explanaible-ai/README.md

 ### Project Management Trello-Board

-The Trello-Board for the project with the Trello Cards can be found in: https://trello.com/b/51PYbgcp/xai-projektarbeit-master
+The Trello-Board for the project with the Trello Cards can be found in (access required): https://trello.com/b/51PYbgcp/xai-projektarbeit-master